PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 Mbed Linux OS 0.9 does not support multi-component updates, so it is not possible to upgrade all components to Mbed Linux OS 0.10 at once.
 The upgrade must be done in two parts:
-1. Update the rootfs component to the version from Mbed Linux OS 0.10.
+1. Update the rootfs component to MBL 0.10's version.
 To do this, follow the instructions above to create and install a payload containing only the rootfs component from your Mbed Linux OS 0.10 workarea.
    When invoking `create-update-payload`, make sure you specify